ngnanavadivel/Password-Hashing-101/README.md

 # Hashing
-A quick walk through of generating hashes using popular hash functions like MD5, SHA1, SHA256, SHA512, PBKDF2 and the like.
+A quick journey into the world of cryptographic hash functions and an attempt to generate hashes using popular hash functions like MD5, SHA1, SHA2 (224, 256, 384, 512), SHA3, PBKDF2, bcrypt, scrypt and the like.

 ## What is a Hash function?